satishsingh53892/Internship/README.md

 # Internship
-Intern in fliprobo as a data science intern
+Internship in fliprobo as a data science intern